-LOS ANGELES (CNS) - Citing a ``high proportion'' of jail inmates who are quarantined as a result of the COVID-19 pandemic, Los Angeles County's presiding judge issued the second emergency order this month authorizing criminal jury trials and preliminary hearings to be temporarily postponed.
+LOS ANGELES (CNS) - Citing a high rate of COVID-19 cases, Los Angeles County's presiding judge issued the third emergency order this month authorizing temporary delays in criminal jury trials and preliminary hearings.

-The emergency order -- which comes 10 days after the first delay in criminal trials was authorized since last October -- applies to criminal jury trials and preliminary hearings in which the original or previously extended statutory deadline would otherwise expire between now and Jan.
-28, and extends the time period to hold criminal trials and preliminary hearings by ``not more than 30 days.''
+The emergency order applies to criminal jury trials and preliminary hearings in which the original or previously extended statutory deadline would otherwise expire by Feb.
+11, and extends the time period to hold criminal trials and preliminary hearings by ``not more than 30 days.''

 The order notes that everyone regardless of their vaccination status is required to wear face coverings over their nose and mouth while in a county courthouse, and that people whose disabilities preclude them from wearing face coverings are urged to seek an accommodation in advance of their court appearance or appointment.